Use Aurora HDR for free for 14 days.

 Some scanning software will try to automatically edit the tone and contrast when you scan the print.
 While this isn’t a foolproof method, using these automatic adjustments may save you time later.
 If you have the option, give it a try!

 The first step to photo restoration is to make basic adjustments such as cropping and straightening.
 This old photograph doesn’t need a lot of these adjustments, but you can see that there’s a small border of white on both the left and right.
-The image was also taken at a bit of an angle, but it can easily be straightened in Luminar.
+The image was also taken at a bit of an angle, but it can easily be straightened in Luminar Neo.

-Open the image and click on the Tools dropdown at the top of the screen.
+When you start to fix old pictures, open the image and click on the Tools dropdown at the top of the screen.
 I used Free Transform to straighten the image and Crop to get rid of the edges.

 Old black and white photographs will likely need a fair amount of exposure and contrast adjustments.
 This image isn’t too bad, but it’s lacking in contrast and has a bit of a color cast.
 Many old images have been yellowed with age, and this will need to be adjusted as well.
 Photos fade over time, but luckily it’s easy to add contrast back into an image.